ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/README.md

 Why did I suddenly start rewriting the app instead of focusing on new features?
 Well the most important goal is to make a cohesive and easy to use codebase.
 The current LSTR-Development version is full of spaghetti code that even I can't understand after half a year.
-With the new rewrite I'm aiming to make everything as modular as possible, so that new features can be implemented easily... in essence:
+With the new rewrite I'm aiming to make everything as modular as possible so that new features can be easily implemented.
+In essence:
 ```
 Development goals for v1.0 :
 - Create a cohesive codebase that is very easy to add to